hardwario/bc-website/content/doc/basics/quick-tutorial.md

 ## Displaying the temperature

 Now you can see all the incoming messages.
 In case we would like to receive only temperature from one module, we have to change the topic in the **mqtt** block.
-We need to change `#` to the `node/836d19821664/thermometer/0:1/temperature`.
-The address `836d19821664` needs to be replaced by your own **ID** which you can get from the **debug** tab from other messages.
+We need to change `#` to the `node/core-module:0/thermometer/0:1/temperature`.

 For the graphical representation of received values you can use **Node-RED dasboard**.
 Please insert the **gauge** block, which is in the left list of the block at the bottom.
 This block needs to be configured.